 GeneCards Summary for ELANE Gene

 ELANE (Elastase, Neutrophil Expressed) is a Protein Coding gene.
 Diseases associated with ELANE include Cyclic Neutropenia and Neutropenia, Severe Congenital, 1, Autosomal Dominant.
-Among its related pathways are Innate Immune System and Matrix Metalloproteinases.
+Among its related pathways are amb2 Integrin signaling and C-MYB transcription factor network.
 Gene Ontology (GO) annotations related to this gene include serine-type endopeptidase activity and peptidase activity.
 An important paralog of this gene is PRTN3.

 UniProtKB/Swiss-Prot for ELANE Gene

 Modifies the functions of natural killer cells, monocytes and granulocytes.
 Inhibits C5a-dependent neutrophil enzyme release and chemotaxis.